frntc/Sidekick64/README.md

 Last but not least I would like to thank a few people and give proper credits:

 kinzi (forum64.de, F64) for lots of discussions and explanations on electronics and how a C64 actually works.
-Kim Jørgensen for chats on weird bus timings and freezers, hints on how to get things right and last but not least for letting me adapt his C64-side code of KFF's EAPI for use with Sidekick64.
+Kim Jørgensen for chats on weird bus timings and freezers, letting me adapt his C64-side code of KFF's EAPI for use with Sidekick64 and last but not least for joining for SK20, in particular for the VIC20 disk emulation.
 Thanks also go to Roland Hermans for creating and sharing PSID64, and to ALeX for letting me use his Disk2EasyFlash.
 Also, thanks to the beta testers on F64 (in particular emulaThor, bigby, kinzi and TurboMicha).

 Rene Stange (the author of Circle) for his framework and patiently answering questions on it, and digging into special functionality (e.g. ARM stubs without L1 prefetching).
 Retrofan (https://compidiaries.wordpress.com/) for sharing his new system font which is also used in all recent releases, and for the Sidekick logo.
 And of course thanks a lot to Mad^BKN for porting Alpharay and Pet's Rescue in an amazingly short time!